jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 Deep sleep is a specific phase of sleep where a lot of restorative activity takes place. ([Source](https://www.sleepfoundation.org/stages-of-sleep/deep-sleep))

 It's agreed that you need to spend between 13 and 23% of your sleeping time in deep sleep.
 To put that in perspective, this means that if I got 7 hours of sleep, I should expect to spend 55 and 97 minutes in deep sleep.
-Well, I'm not getting 7 hours of sleep, but I'm spending well over 97 minutes in deep sleep.&nbsp;
+Well, I'm not getting 7 hours of sleep, but I'm spending well over 97 minutes in deep sleep.

 During deep sleep, a variety of functions take place in the mind and body: